kimhastings/yosemite/README.md

 Instructions for me:

-1. Open the integrated terminal in VS code.
+1. Open the integrated terminal in VS code (with the project folder already loaded)
-2. Type: python -m http.server
+2. Type: python3 -m http.server (serves this folder)
 3. Go to the URL localhost:8000 in your web browser

 If you get an uncaught referrer error, remember to TEMPORARILY enable localhost for your API key [here](https://console.developers.google.com).